cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 ### Writing key-value pairs

-To create a new key-value pair, or to update the value for a particular key, you can call the `put` method on any namespace you've bound to your script.
+To create a new key-value pair, or to update the value for a particular key, you can call the `put` method on any namespace you’ve bound to your script.
 The basic form of this method looks like this:

 ```js
 await NAMESPACE.put(key, value)